 Mobile Data Explosion

-Due to this increase in smartphone usage, mobile data consumption is also predicted to skyrocket in the next five years.
+Due to this increase in smartphone usage, experts predict mobile data consumption will skyrocket in the next five years.
 Today, 85% of total mobile data traffic is generated by smartphones, with this figure expected to reach 95% by 2023.
 Smartphone traffic will exceed PC traffic by 2021, while traffic from mobile and wireless devices will account for more than 63% total IP traffic in this same year.
-Ericsson predict that in the next five years, total mobile data traffic is expected to increase by eight times to 107 EB per month.
+Ericsson predict that in the next five years, total mobile data traffic is expected to increase by eight times to 107 GB per month.
 These high volumes of data consumption will be heavily influenced by the introduction of 5G services in countries such as the US, Japan and China in the coming months.

-Video traffic is reported as the fastest growing segment of mobile traffic, growing at an annual rate of 45% to reach 73% of all mobile traffic by 2023.
+Video traffic is reported as the fastest growing segment of mobile traffic, growing at an annual rate of 45%.
+In fact, it will make up 73% of all mobile traffic by 2023.
 This is likely due to increased viewing time, more embedded content in other media, and evolution towards higher resolutions.
-The increased usage of live video, augmented reality and virtual reality, which require faster connections and more bandwidth, are also expected to heavily impact this growth in data consumption.
+Live video, augmented reality and virtual reality will heavily impact data consumption growth.

 Implications for Organizations

-So what do these figures and the rising use of mobile data mean for mobile device users and organizations?
-As data usage levels increase, they becomes harder to control and manage leading to greater costs for the organization.
-Many mobile phone carriers and service providers do not have any data plans in place to accommodate the launch of 5G and the differences in data speeds and consumption that it will bring.
-This will pose quite the challenge for businesses as employees will be using greater amounts of data but without a reliable way monitor usage levels and data plans to match 5G speeds.
-Users could find themselves exceeding limits much faster and easier than they realize leading to ‘bill shock’ for the company from the extortionate costs of data bills.
-While the introduction of 5G networks and increased usage of smart devices will be extremely beneficial for organizations in terms of speed and productivity, visibility of corporate data usage will also be crucial to ensure devices are not being used for non-business purposes and accumulating unnecessary costs.
+So, what do these figures and the rising use of mobile data mean for mobile device users and organizations?
+As data usage levels increase, it becomes harder to control, leading to greater costs for the organization.
+Many mobile phone carriers do not have data plans in place to accommodate the launch of 5G.
+This will pose quite the challenge for businesses as employees will be using greater amounts of data.
+Users could find themselves exceeding data limits much faster and easier than they realize.
+This could lead to severe cases of ‘bill shock’ for the company.

-However, as well as providing comprehensive protection from cyber threats and malicious content, Corrata’s mobile data management solution offers businesses unrivaled visibility and control of data usage on employees’ mobile devices.
-Organizations can get real time visibility of data usage, set limits for individual employees, and enforce restrictions on non-business or data-heavy apps and websites to eliminate unnecessary mobile costs, as data usage levels seem to only be heading in one direction: upwards.
+Corrata provides comprehensive protection from cyber threats and malicious content.
+Corrata also offers businesses unrivalled visibility and control of data usage on employees’ mobile devices.
+Organizations can get real time visibility of data usage and set limits for individual employees.
+They can also enforce restrictions on non-business or data-heavy apps and websites to eliminate unnecessary mobile costs.
+One thing is certain – data usage levels seem to only be heading in one direction: upwards.